Winning games for bounded geodesics in moduli spaces of quadratic differentials: Strong and absolute winning sets

-We remark that projection maps obviously satisfy the hypotheses and these are what will occur in the proofs of Theorem~\ref{thm:pmf} and Theorem~\ref{thm:iet}, but we wish to prove a more general theorem.
+We remark that linear projection maps from $\mathbb{R}^n$ onto subspaces obviously satisfy the hypotheses and these are what will occur in the proofs of Theorem~\ref{thm:pmf} and Theorem~\ref{thm:iet}, but we wish to prove a more general theorem.